 Whilst some venues have a strict no-pet policy, here at Healing Manor and in our beautiful Wedding Barn, we welcome your furry friends with open arms.
-Here’s our top tops for including your beloved pet in yours and your future Mr or Mrs’ big day.
+Here’s our top tips for including your beloved pet in yours and your future Mr or Mrs’ big day.

 Know your pet’s personality

 Always take into account your pets personality.
 If they’re shy, then try including them in your engagement photo’s where it’s just the two of you and your wedding photographer.
 You don’t want to be worrying about them when it comes to saying your vow’s.
 If your pet’s friendly and comfortable with crowds, consider including them in as much of the day as you can.